anabeatm/sistema-de-recomendacao-de-conteudo/README.md

 This is an academic project developed for the Object-Oriented Programming (OOP) course.
 The goal is to build a content recommendation system in Java, applying fundamental OOP principles and using JPA for data persistence.

-The system allows registered users to rate items (such as movies, books, etc.) with a score from 1 to 5.
+The system allows registered users to rate items (such as movies and musics) with a score from 1 to 5.
 Based on these ratings, the system generates personalized recommendations using two main approaches:

-1. **Collaborative Filtering:** Recommends items based on ratings from users with similar preferences.
+1. **Collaborative Filtering:** Recommends items based on ratings from users with similar preferences. [in progress]
-2. **Content-Based Filtering:** Recommends items that share characteristics with items the user has positively rated.
+2. **Content-Based Filtering:** Recommends items that share characteristics with items the user has positively rated. [in progress]

-Additionally, the system can generate analytical reports, such as the list of most popular items and the accuracy of the generated recommendations.
+Additionally, the system can generate analytical reports, such as the list of most popular items and the accuracy of the generated recommendations. [in progress]

 ## ✨ Main Features